Skip to content

 Cascade

 When cascade: true (the default), the buffer automatically propagates operations through entity relations.
+This means persisting a parent can automatically insert its children, and removing a parent can automatically delete its children.

 If a parent entity has @OneToMany children with cascade: ["insert"], persisting the parent also inserts the children: